4 Easy At-Home Workout Ideas to Keep You Moving

-As soon as you start the clock do 1 push-up.
+- As soon as you start the clock do 1 push-up.

-When the clock hits 1 minute do 2 push-ups.
+- When the clock hits 1 minute do 2 push-ups.

-When the clock hits 2 minutes do 3 push-ups.
+- When the clock hits 2 minutes do 3 push-ups.

 This style of workout is great for anyone looking for a good arm pump while at home.
 If push-ups aren't your thing you can always do them from your knees or substitute push-ups for air squats.
 Speaking of air squats.

-3. Bring Sally Up Air Squats - Have you ever heard the song "Flowers" by Moby?
+Ever listened to "Flowers" by Moby?
 If you have ever done Crossfit you might have heard of this song.
 It goes "Bring Sally Up, Bring Sally Down, Lift and Squat gotta tear the ground."
 Here's the workout.

 Turn on Flowers by Moby, widen your feet to squat stance (feet pointed slightly out, underneath your shoulders).
 When the song says "Bring Sally Up" stand all the way up.
-When the song says "Bring Sally Down" go down to the bottom of an air squat.
-Here is where it gets spicy.
-Sit at the bottom of the squat until the song says "Bring Sally Up” and repeat.
+When the song says "Bring Sally Down" go down to the bottom of an air squat, return to the start position when you hear “Bring Sally Up” and repeat.

-4. Body Weight Triplet - For a quick little sprint that is sure to get your heart rate up.
-Try 21-15-9 Sit-ups, Push-Ups and Air Squats.
-How this works is you do 21 sit-ups, 21 push-ups and 21 air squats, then 15 sit-ups, 15 push-ups, and 15 air squats.
+In the mood for something more challenging but find yourself lacking in the home fitness equipment section.
+For a quick little sprint that works out your full body, try 21-15-9 Sit-ups, Push-Ups and Air Squats.
+This home workout routine is perfect for the more advanced athlete.
+How this works is you do 21 sit-ups, 21 push-ups, and 21 air squats, then 15 sit-ups, 15 push-ups, and 15 air squats.
 Then finish with 9 sit-ups, 9 push-ups, and 9 air squats.
 Time yourself on your phone and see if you can beat your previous time as you do it multiple days.